jennieablog/jennieablog.github.io/_posts/2020-06-01-django-beginners-guide.md

 <!-- INTRODUCTION -->

-<strong>Hello!</strong> I have recently just learned how to create a [Django](https://djangoproject.com) website.
+**Hello!** I have recently just learned how to create a [Django](https://djangoproject.com) website.
 And like I always do, I just wrote a fresh guide that anyone can follow whether or not you have had experience with the framework.<br><br>

 ### Prerequisites
 ***